Heritage Houses of Chiang Mai

 Yong Chang House

 The Yong Chiang house is at the Upakut intersection, named after the Wat Upakut.
 It is on the corner of Thapae and Wichayanon roads, address 2-4 Wichayanon road.
 A Chinese merchant built it in 1903.
 It appears on many pictures.
 This building is also known as the Sri Prasert building.
 The Sri Prasert shop sold bicycles and radios.
 In 2014 this house was the Long Chang Boutique Hotel for a short time.
 Currently, it houses a branch office of the UOB Bank.

-The commercial centre then moved to the Sanpakoy area and Thapae Road.
+The commercial center then moved to the Sanpakoy area and Thapae Road.
 I would date the year of construction of the house on Tha Phae Road actually after that, looking at the style of building and the materials used.
 Uy gave this house the same name: Leow Yong Nguan House.
 In the beginning, the store sold agricultural products and textiles.
-Later on, it sold electronics, bicycles and motorbikes amongst others.
+Later on, it sold electronics, bicycles, and motorbikes amongst others.
 Uy Saeleow passed away in 1932.
-A pizzeria occupies the first floor at the moment.
+A pizzeria, Street Pizza, occupies the first floor at the moment.
 There are several souvenir shops on the ground floor.